blue112/fact_game/README.md

 - Deconstruct buildings
 - Add back the floating message when the player's inventory changes
 - Rotative item mover (RIM)
+- Allow player to build multiple items at once

 # Todo